Discord Audio & Video End-to-End Encryption (DAVE) Protocol#

 uint8 opcode = 26;

-KeyPackage; // see MLS Protocol KeyPackage definition
+MLSMessage key_package_message; // see MLS Protocol Message and KeyPackage definition

-} DAVE_MLSKeyPackkage
+} DAVE_MLSKeyPackage

 dave_mls_proposals (27)#